If you want to be a part of the program, by the way, anybody there yet?

 Herschel Walker's done a phenomenal job of not backing down.

-And you know, America needs to repent of its whiteness.
+And, you know, America needs to repent of its whiteness.

 I mean, it's unbelievable.

-It's going to be hard though.
+It's going to be hard, though.

 Ted Budd, as he's been on this program so many times, turned into a phenomenal candidate.

-Two Purple Hearts, 10 tours of duty, five medals of valor, and he wants to serve the people of New Hampshire, the granite staters.
+Two Purple Hearts, 10 tours of duty, five medals of valor, and he wants to serve the people of New Hampshire, the Granite Staters.

 Good for him.

-Dr. Oz leaves behind, you know, literally tens and tens of millions of dollars on the table because he wants to serve uh the people in Pennsylvania.
+Dr. Oz leaves behind, you know, literally tens and tens of millions of dollars on the table because he wants to serve the people in Pennsylvania.

 He's given up a lot for this.

-He didn't want to set free.
+He never met a convicted murderer he didn't want to set free.

 Not one.

-Wants to open up Pennsylvania's prisons, let out a third to half the population.
+He wants to open up Pennsylvania's prisons, let out a third to half the population, just like this guy, Mandela Barnes in Wisconsin.

 You know, it's no restrictions on abortion, moratorium on fracking.